djrut/blog/secrets/secrets.md

 - Storage of encrypted secrets in GCS
 - Decryption of secrets in shell script and Python

+Note: Alternative approaches could be to use GCE instance metadata (assuming the consumer is running in context of GCE), and K8S secrets if running in containerized context.
+The GCS approach described here works across the range of GCP compute services (including App Engine).

 ## Prerequisites

 The examples that follows makes use of the gcloud SDK.
 Install this by following the guidance here.